 However, insurers are required to tell consumers about unusual or onerous provisions within their policies.

 In another burglary case, a claimant lost about $14,500 worth of jewellery.
 All but one item was unspecified.
 Her policy’s limit for multiple unspecified items was $3000 – far below the market standard (see our Insurance cover table).
 What’s more, the insurer was unable to prove a policy document or schedule had been sent to the claimant when the policy commenced.

 The Ombudsman’s case manager thought the policy’s low limit could be considered onerous or unusual.
 After some consideration, the insurer offered an ex-gratia payment of $2000 on top of the policy limit.
 The claimant accepted the revised amount.

-Become a Gold or Silver member to view our insurance cover table.
+Become a paying Consumer member to view our insurance cover table.

 This information is available to Consumer members only.